-Hamilton Public Library Board By-Laws for the Regulation of the Business of the Board
+1.1 Hamilton Public Library Board By-Laws for the Regulation of the Business of the Board - Revised Draft Pending Approval

-Approved: March 2005, Revised November 2007
+Approved: March 2005; revised November 2007; and pending approval September 2016.

 The Hamilton Public Library Board is duly constituted as a corporation and governed by the provisions of the Public Libraries Act, Statutes of Ontario, 1990, Chapter P. 44 and is established by the provisions of City of Hamilton By-Law 04-019.